Peter-Schorn/RegularExpressions/README.md

 ```
 Creates a `Regex` object from an `NSRegularExpression`.

+## Extracting the match and capture groups

+`String.regexMatch` and `String.regexFindAll` both use the `RegexMatch` struct to hold the information about a regular expression match.
+It contains the following properties:
+- `let sourceString: Substring` - The string that was matched against.
+A substring is used to reduce memory usage.
+Note that `SubString` presents the same interface as `String`
+- `let fullMatch: String` - The full match of the pattern in the source string.
+- `let range: Range<String.Index>` - The range of the full match in the source string.
+- `let groups: [RegexGroup?]` - The capture groups.

+`RegexMatch` also has a method to retrieve a group by name:
+`func group(named name: String) -> RegexGroup?`
+This function will return nil if the name was not found, **OR** if the group was not matched becase it was specified as optional in the regular expression pattern.

+The `RegexGroup` struct has the following properties:
+- `name` - The name of the capture group.
+- `match` - The matched capture group.
+- `range` - The range of the capture group in the source string.

 ## Finding the first match for a regular expression

 `String.regexMatch` will return the first match for a regular expression in a string, or nil if no match was found.
 It has two overloads: